USE CASES

 Step 6

-Set Watch Lines and Triggers
+Set Portfolio Watch Lines

 Decision Impact

-What changed in the decision
+What Changes in the Portfolio Decision?

-Outcome (illustrative)
+Outcome example

 Key Takeaway